 - Bittersweet Ending: The town, upon knowing the truth behind the kiln incident and that the Curtis Danko curse is bunk, resume celebrating Halloween.
 However Uncle Fred, being a zombie, has to pass on with the others.

 - Dark is Not Evil: Curtis Danko turns out to be this.
 He was actually nice guy who admired Uncle Fred and made a statue in his honor.
 However, the Jerk Jock in his school accidentally got him killed and tried covering it up.

 - The Dead Can Dance: The finale sees the zombies doing this, ballroom-style before they wither to dust.

 - Deadly Prank: The real truth behind the kiln incident was that Curtis had ran into the kiln to hide from Mike and his fellow bullies.
 They locked him inside, intending to release him later.
-But the janitor happened to come back and accidently turned the kiln on, burning Curtis alive.
+But the janitor happened to come back and accidently turned the kiln on, wearing headphones so he couldn't hear anything, burning Curtis alive.

 - Ear Ache: When Mike Kankel's zombie father shows up to punish him.
 He drags away Mike like this (the "like a naughty child" version).

 - Evil Is Petty: Mike Kankel admits that he scared the townspeople into not celebrating Halloween when he saw Curtis's statue which was of Uncle Fred, who had gave donations to the school's art and music programs and was loved by the town children, largely out of spite and jealously when he wouldn't give them money to build a football theme park.

 - Eye Scream: What Mike claimed happened when he saw the "cursed" statue of Curtis.
 He's lying, the statue was normal and he covered his eyes in soot to make it seem like his eyes were scorched.